almoglev/Design-Patterns-Project-Pizzeria/README.md

 3 Things will happen then:

 - The dish price is calculated.
-- The customer will choose paying method- cash or credit card.
+- The customer will choose a payment method- cash or credit card.
 If credit card is chosen we will connect to the bank's system that validates the user's details.
 - The order will be sent to the kitchen.

 # Design Patterns